Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Related Works

 \section{Related Works}

-There is a large body of literature that investigates the operational strategies of for-hire AV fleets, examines the interaction between TNC and public transit, quantifies their impacts on transport equity, and identifies measures to mitigate their negative externalities.
-Below we summarize the relevant literature from four aspects: (a) autonomous mobility-on-demand services; (b) interactions between TNC and public transit; (c) impacts of AVs and TNCs on transport equity; and (d) regulations on AVs and TNCs.
+There is a large body of literature that investigates the operational strategies of for-hire AV fleets, examines the interaction between TNC and public transit, and quantifies their impacts on transport equity.
+Below we summarize the relevant literature from three aspects: (a) autonomous mobility-on-demand services; (b) interactions between TNC and public transit; and (c) impacts of AVs and TNCs on transport equity.